 We have been answering questions, offering our insight and experience, and helping women feel comfortable and secure in making decisions about breast augmentation surgery for many years.
 Below are answers to some of the most common questions about breast augmentation:

-The price of breast augmentation typically ranges from $5,200 to $6,900 but varies from patient to patient depending on many factors, including the type of implant you choose and the complexity of your surgery.
+The price of breast augmentation typically starts at $5,200 but varies from patient to patient depending on many factors, including the type of implant you choose and the complexity of your surgery.
 The actual cost of your procedure will be determined following your consultation with one of our plastic surgeons.
 The quoted cost you receive includes:

 Breast augmentation is sometimes part of a mommy makeover, a custom combination of procedures designed to restore the body after pregnancy.